What is Medicare Supplement Plan G?

 Does Medicare Supplement Plan G cover the Part B deductible?

-No, Medicare Supplement Plan G does not cover the Part B deductible, which is $283 in 2026.
-This is the primary difference between Plan G and the discontinued Plan F. Once you pay this annual deductible, Plan G covers virtually all other Medicare cost-sharing, including Part B coinsurance (typically 20% of approved costs), Part A hospital deductibles, skilled nursing facility coinsurance, and hospice care copayments.
+No, Medicare Supplement Plan G does not cover the Part B deductible, which is $283 in 2026 (up from $257 in 2025).
+This is the primary difference between Plan G and the discontinued Plan F. Once you pay this annual deductible, Plan G covers virtually all other Medicare cost-sharing, including Part B coinsurance, Part A hospital deductibles, skilled nursing facility coinsurance, and hospice care copayments.
 The Part B deductible is your main predictable out-of-pocket cost each year beyond your monthly premiums.

 How much does Medicare Plan G cost per month in 2026?

 Medicare Supplement Plan G costs vary significantly based on your age, location, gender, tobacco use, and the insurance company you choose.
-For a 65-year-old non-tobacco user, typical monthly premiums range from $150 to $225, though prices can be higher or lower depending on your specific circumstances.
-By age 75, premiums typically range from $180 to $270 monthly.
+National averages show standard Plan G costs about $220 per month at age 65, with typical ranges between $155 and $235 for non-tobacco users.
+By age 75, premiums typically range from $195 to $290 monthly.
 To get accurate pricing, request quotes from multiple insurance companies in your area, as prices for identical coverage can vary by $50-100 per month between companies in the same ZIP code.

 Can I switch from Medicare Plan G to Plan N to save money?

 Yes, you can switch from Plan G to Plan N at any time, and many people do so to reduce their monthly premiums.
 However, in most states, this switch requires medical underwriting unless you have guaranteed issue rights or live in a state with special protections like birthday rules.
-Before switching, carefully evaluate whether Plan N's lower premiums (typically $30-50 less per month) outweigh the copayments of up to $20 for office visits and up to $50 for emergency room visits.
-If you see doctors frequently, the copayments could eliminate your premium savings.
+Before switching, carefully evaluate whether Plan N's lower premiums (typically $30-55 less per month) outweigh the copayments of up to $20 for office visits and up to $50 for emergency room visits.
 Plan N also doesn't cover Part B excess charges, which could result in additional costs if you see providers who don't accept Medicare assignment.

 What is High-Deductible Plan G and how does it differ from standard Plan G?

-High-Deductible Plan G offers the same coverage as standard Plan G but with significantly lower monthly premiums (typically $40-70 for a 65-year-old compared to $150-225).
+High-Deductible Plan G offers the same coverage as standard Plan G but with significantly lower monthly premiums (typically $40-70 for a 65-year-old compared to $155-235 for standard Plan G).
 The trade-off is that you must pay all Medicare cost-sharing expenses out of pocket until you reach the plan's annual deductible of $2,950 in 2026.
 Once you meet this deductible, the plan covers 100% of the same benefits as standard Plan G for the rest of the calendar year.
 High-Deductible Plan G works best for healthy beneficiaries who rarely use medical services and can comfortably manage the upfront costs.
-It provides protection against catastrophic medical expenses while minimizing fixed monthly insurance costs.

 How often do Medicare Supplement Plan G premiums increase?

 Medicare Supplement Plan G premiums typically increase once per year, usually on your policy anniversary date or birthday month.
-Recent rate increase trends show Plan G premiums rising by an average of 6-11% annually, though some companies have filed increases as high as 15-35% in certain states.
+With Part B premiums rising 9.7% for 2026 (from $185 to $202.90), industry projections expect Plan G premiums to rise by an average of 8-12% in 2026, though some carriers have filed increases of 15-20% or more on older blocks.
 Factors driving these increases include healthcare inflation, rising costs for hospital and physician services, claims experience of the insurance pool, and the aging of policyholders.
-Rate increases must be filed with and approved by state insurance departments.
-Historical data shows Plan G rate increases have been more moderate than Plan F (averaging 8% annually) but higher than Plan N (averaging 3.5% annually), making it important to compare rates periodically and consider switching carriers if your rates become uncompetitive.
+It's important to compare rates periodically and consider switching carriers if your rates become uncompetitive.